University of Wisconsin

 Empathy Course

-Amy Zelenski, PhD, now our director of education innovation and scholarship, and Mariah Quinn, MD, MPH, now the UW Health Chief Wellness Officer, used an education innovation grant to develop, pilot and evaluate an Empathy Course for our residents.
+Amy Zelenski, PhD, director of education innovation and scholarship, and Mariah Quinn, MD, MPH, UW Health Chief Wellness Officer, used an education innovation grant to develop an Empathy Course for our residents.

-The course, which is now offered to residents several times per year as part of our wellness curriculum, uses humanities- and neuroscience-informed methods to teach essential skills for caring for oneself and caring for others.
+We offer the course several times per year as part of our wellness curriculum.
+It uses humanities- and neuroscience-informed methods to teach essential skills for caring for oneself and caring for others.

-A study published in the December 2020 issue of Wisconsin Medical Journal showed that course participants scored higher on measures of empathy and lower burnout scores.
+A study in the December 2020 issue of Wisconsin Medical Journal showed that participants scored higher on measures of empathy and lower burnout scores.

 Image